 Spring Break is tricky in St. Louis.
 We could have nice weather for playing in the park, or we might be building snowmen.
 Remember March 2013?

 I don’t know if we have to worry about snow this time, but while I’m typing this out it’s gray and there’s little snow on the ground.
 We’re still going to need a mix of fun that’s inside and outside.
 I’m thinking we’ll visit the Magic House if it’s raining and the Zoo when it’s sunny!
-I’d also like the hit the Science Center, Myseum and the Butterfly House–it’s March Morpho time after all!
+I’d also like the hit the Science Center, Myseum and the Butterfly House–it’s Morpho Mardi Gras Time! after all!

 To help with planning, we’re going to make a St. Louis Passport to Fun.
 You can make one too!
 I’m including everything you need in a couple free PDFs you can download and print.